Email marketing for photographers, if done right, attracts potential clients. It further helps to earn their loyalty.

 On which day of the week should a photographer send out newsletters?
 Experiment with this to see which days of the week yield the highest engagement.

 Current research says that 10 am and 1 pm are the ideal times for publishing email newsletters.
 These are the times when subscribers are most likely to open their mail.

-At the start, schedule when to send emails based on research.
+At the start, schedule when to send emails based on research and utilize email tracking tools to monitor recipient behavior.
 Then experiment to see which times work best for you.

 Each photographer can determine the time, day, and frequency for sending their emails.
 But remember, consistency is key.